-Trends in International Mathematics and Science Study (TIMSS) measures how well Year 4 and Year 8 students from around the world are performing in science and mathematics.
-In this infographic we look at Australian student achievement over time.
+The Trends in International Mathematics and Science Study (TIMSS) measures how well Year 4 and Year 8 students perform in maths and science.
+The latest study data from Australia compares student performance with the number of books in their home.
+Here, we look at how the number of books correlates with performance.

 What contributes to a teacher’s decision to leave the profession?
 And, at the same time, why do others thrive and find success and personal fulfillment at work?
 Hugh Gundlach is a researcher, pre-service teacher educator and classroom teacher, and he joins us today to discuss his research on teacher attrition and retention.